ninglab/Yield_log_RRIM/README.md

 The model comparison and the analyses between log-RRIM and T5chem can be found in the folder [`results_analysis`](results_analysis).

 ## Package requirements
-Important python packages and their versions in our station are listed below: python                    3.8.18 <br>
+Important python packages and their versions in our station are listed below: <br>
+python                    3.8.18 <br>
 torch                     2.1.0+cu121 <br>
 numpy                     1.21.6 <br>